-The Clean Water America Alliance in 2012 named the Project WET Foundation one of six 2012 U.S. Water Prize winners, citing Project WET's "success in building an extensive, grass-roots network of school and community educators."
+The U.S. Water Alliance (then known as the Clean Water America Alliance) in 2012 named the Project WET Foundation one of six 2012 U.S. Water Prize winners, citing Project WET's "success in building an extensive, grass-roots network of school and community educators."

 A celebration of sustainable solutions that advance holistic, watershed-based approaches to water quality and quantity challenges, the United States Water Prize is sponsored and administered by the Clean Water America Alliance.
 Founded in 2008, the Clean Water America Alliance is the only organization with the charter and mission of bringing together a diverse array of interests to create an integrated, holistic water policy for America.
 The Alliance is dedicated to working with individuals, organizations and entities throughout the country; both public and private, to speak with one voice to forge a new vision for a sustainable water future.